maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 ## How it works

-This blog for English 3210 at Marquette University is a static site built using a [GitHub](https://github.com/) repository, [GitHub Pages](https://pages.github.com/), and the popular static site generator [Jekyll](https://jekyllrb.com/).
+This course blog for English 3210 at Marquette University is a static site built using a [GitHub](https://github.com/) repository, [GitHub Pages](https://pages.github.com/), and the popular static site generator [Jekyll](https://jekyllrb.com/).
 Blog posts use snippets of YAML for front matter and Markdown for the body of the post.
-Markdown is a text-to-HTML conversion tool for web writers that allows you to write blog post text using an easy-to-read, easy-to-write plain text format, and then convert your text to HTML for your blog.
+[Markdown](https://daringfireball.net/projects/markdown/) is a text-to-HTML conversion tool for web writers that allows you to write blog post text using an easy-to-read, easy-to-write plain text format, and then convert your text to HTML for your blog.

 <!--more-->